AbdullahAsad14/smart-supply/readme.md

 ## Setting Up the Project

-1) Clone the project repository from `https://github.com/abdullahasad14/smart-supply`.
+Clone the project repository from `https://github.com/abdullahasad14/smart-supply`.
+**Note**: If you face any permissions issue while running the following commands, add `sudo` at the start.

 ### With Docker

-3) Make sure you have Docker and Docker Compose installed.
+1) Make sure you have Docker and Docker Compose installed.
-4) Run `cp .env.local .env` to create `.env` file locally.
+2) Run `cp .env.local .env` to create `.env` file locally.
-5) Run `./start.sh` to create docker containers.
+3) Run `./start.sh` to create docker containers.
-6) The APIs are now accessible at `http://localhost:8080/`.
+4) The APIs are now accessible at `http://localhost:8080/`.

 ### Without Docker

-7) Make sure you have PHP, Composer and MySQL installed.
+1) Make sure you have PHP, Composer and MySQL installed.
-8) Run `composer install` to install all dependencies.
+2) Run `composer install` to install all dependencies.
-9) Run `cp .env.local .env` to create `.env` file.
+3) Run `cp .env.local .env` to create `.env` file.
-10) Update `.env` file to reflect your local MySQL DB configs.
+4) Update `.env` file to reflect your local MySQL DB configs.
-11) Run `php artisan migrate:refresh --seed` to create tables and seed data.
+5) Run `php artisan migrate:refresh --seed` to create tables and seed data.
-12) Run `php artisan serve --port=8080`.
+6) Run `php artisan serve --port=8080`.
-13) The APIs are now accessible at `http://localhost:8080/`.
+7) The APIs are now accessible at `http://localhost:8080/`.

 ## Running Tests (Bonus)
 1) Run `docker exec -it smart-supply-app bash` to connect via docker container.